simonowen/simcoupe/ReadMe.txt

 SimCoupe can use software in the following disk image types:

- MGT - Simple sector dump of +D/SAM disks: 2 sides, 80 tracks/side,
+ .MGT - Simple sector dump of +D/SAM disks: 2 sides, 80 tracks/side,
  10 sectors/track, 512 bytes/sector = 819200 bytes.
-Compatible with the
- /dev/fd0u800 device under Linux.
-Traditionally named with a .dsk extension, but renamed to match the existing .mgt Spectrum image format.
+Older images in this
+ format may have a .dsk file extension.
+This is the preferred format for normal format SAM disks, and is compatible with the /dev/fd0u800 device in Linux.

- SAD - SAm Disk format, created by Aley Keprt.
-Also a simple sector dump, but with a 22-byte file header allowing disk-wide geometry adjustments to sides/disk, tracks/side, sectors/track and bytes/sector.
+ .SAD - SAm Disk format, created by Aley Keprt.
+Also a sector-based dump, but with a 22-byte file header allowing disk-wide geometry adjustments to sides/disk, tracks/side, sectors/track and bytes/sector.
 Normal SAM disks stored in SAD format are 819222 bytes, but a difference in track order prevents removing the 22-byte header to give an equivalent MGT image.
  Version 2 SAD images are the same basic format, but compressed using gzip.
- SAD is considered a limited legacy format and is read-only within SimCoupe.

- EDSK - Extended DSK images, originally used for Amstrad CPC and Spectum +3 disks.
+ .DSK - Extended DSK (EDSK) images, originally used for Amstrad CPC and Spectum +3 disks.
 A flexible format able to represent all existing SAM disks, and also the preferred format used by the worldofsam.org archive.
 Images size is proportional to the disk geometry, with a normal SAM disk around 840K.
-Disk image files use a .dsk extension.

  SBT - Sam BooTable files, created by Andrew Collier.
 These are self-booting files designed to be copied to an empty SAM disk, then booted.
 While not